leanprover-community/mathlib3/docs/tactics.md

 will be treated as `⟨a, ⟨b, c⟩⟩`, splitting the last parameter as necessary.

+### rintro

+The `rintro` tactic is a combination of the `intros` tactic with `rcases` to allow for destructuring patterns while introducing variables.
+See `rcases` for a description of supported patterns.
+For example, `rintros (a | ⟨b, c⟩) ⟨d, e⟩` will introduce two variables, and then do case splits on both of them producing two subgoals, one with variables `a d e` and the other with `b c d e`.

 ### simpa

 This is a "finishing" tactic modification of `simp`.
 The tactic `simpa